 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Plastics Sectional Committee had been approved by the Petroleum, Coal and Related Products Division Council.

-This Indian Standard was originally published in 2018.
+This Indian Standard was first published in 2018.
 In this revision, the major changes are as follows:

-the title of the standard has been modified to accommodate the objective of the Plastic Waste Management (PWM) Rules, 2016 and its amendments of reducing plastic pollution.
+the title of the standard has been modified to accommodate the objective of the Plastic Waste Management (PWM) Rules, 2016 and its amendments of reducing plastic pollution; and

 Scope of the standard has been broadened to include PET articles beyond bottles (for example trays, sheets).
 However, given the various formats of the recycling process and multiplicity and variability of the life cycles undergone by the recyclates, recycled PET has the potential to contain UVCBs (chemicals of unknown, variable, complex composition).
-Hence, this Standard continues to cover PET recyclates for non-food applications only.
+Hence, this standard continues to cover PET recyclates for non-food applications only.

 This revision not only reflects the actual recycling practices, but it also brings clarity to the nomenclature used herein.
 For example, the ‘recyclates’ are differentiated from the final ‘recycled products’ keeping in mind the overall process as follows: